knpuniversity/symfony4/sfcasts/encore/encore-install.md

 # Hello Webpack Encore

 Yo friends!
 It's Webpack time!
-Yeeeeees!
-Well, maybe not *super* "yeeeeees!" if *you* are the person responsible for installing and *configuring* Webpack...
+Yeeeeeeah!
+Well, maybe not *super* "yeeeeeeah!" if *you* are the person responsible for installing and *configuring* Webpack...
 Cause, woh, yea, that can be tough!
 Unless... you're using Webpack Encore!
 More about that in a few minutes.